spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 * **index.ts**: Specifies the component entry point for Webpack.
 This file is necessary to locate the component styles and Typescript code.
 * **component-name.ts**: Specifies the behavior for the component in Typescript.
-* **component-name.scss**: Contains the SCSS style for the component, wrapped into a mixin.</br>Note: If a component contains the `style.scss` file, this file only declares a mixin.
+* **component-name.scss**: Contains the SCSS style for the component, wrapped into a mixin.<br>Note: If a component contains the `style.scss` file, this file only declares a mixin.
 * **style.scss**: Imports the style when `component-name.scss`contains only mixin declaration.
 * **component-name.twig**: Defines a template for the component layout.